pdfjs-express/pdfjs-express-blazor-sample/README.md

 ## Enabling full API

-PDFNetJS Full is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
+PDF.js Express Full is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
 To enable full API, you can modify constructor in `wwwroot/js/webviewerScripts.js`:

 ```diff
 initWebViewer: function () {